by Ted Hughes

 Touch this frozenone.

 Erma has been drawing she was a small child.
-She received lessons in chalk pastels at age 7, taught herself calligraphy at age 10, and learned the basics of figure drawing at age 13.
-She began a calligraphy career in 1995.
+She received lessons in chalk pastels at age 7, taught herself calligraphy at age 11, and learned the basics of figure drawing at age 13.
+She became a professional calligrapher in 1995.